OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

 }
 #END: helper functions

-#BEGIN: executing the script
+#BEGIN: executing hello script
-#the group to be processed
+#hello group toobe processed
 $groupId = "48ca647b-7e4d-41e5-aa66-40cab1e19101"

-#license to be removed - Office 365 E3
+#license toobe removed - Office 365 E3
 $skuId = "contoso:ENTERPRISEPACK"

-#minimum set of service plans we know are inherited from groups - we want to make sure that there aren't any users who have more services enabled
+#minimum set of service plans we know are inherited from groups - we want toomake sure that there aren't any users who have more services enabled
 #which could mean that they may lose access after we remove direct licenses
 $servicePlansFromGroups = ("EXCHANGE_S_ENTERPRISE", "SHAREPOINTENTERPRISE", "OFFICESUBSCRIPTION")

 $expectedDisabledPlans = GetDisabledPlansForSKU $skuId $servicePlansFromGroups

-#process all members in the group
+#process all members in hello group
 Get-MsolGroupMember -All -GroupObjectId $groupId |
-    #get full info about each user in the group
+    #get full info about each user in hello group
     Get-MsolUser -ObjectId {$_.ObjectId} |
     Foreach {
         $user = $_;
         $operationResult = "";

-        #check if Direct license exists on the user
+        #check if Direct license exists on hello user
         if (UserHasLicenseAssignedDirectly $user $skuId)
         {
-            #check if the license is assigned from this group, as expected
+            #check if hello license is assigned from this group, as expected
             if (UserHasLicenseAssignedFromThisGroup $user $skuId $groupId)
             {
-                #check if there are any extra plans we didn't expect - we are being extra careful not to remove unexpected services
+                #check if there are any extra plans we didn't expect - we are being extra careful not tooremove unexpected services
                 $extraPlans = GetUnexpectedEnabledPlansForUser $user $skuId $expectedDisabledPlans
                 if ($extraPlans.Count -gt 0)
                 {